Website Lee County Port Authority

 Training and Experience: Graduation from an accredited four year college or university with a bachelor’s degree in an aviation management, business administration or related discipline required.

 Licenses and Certificates: Possession of a valid Florida driver’s license is required.
+All entry level required training items identified in a formal syllabus must be met.
 Successfully pass a TSA fingerprint based criminal history background check.
 Private pilot’s license (FAA Part 135 IFR rating) highly desirable.
 Prior 139 Ops Agent experience desirable.